Teens Rights in Your Dating Relationship

 A protective order is also called a no-contact order or a restraining order.
 A protective order is a paper signed by a judge that orders things to help protect the person who was abused.
 It can order an individual to stay away from you or to move out of the house if you were living together.
 It can order someone not to call you, write you letters or notes, or give you messages through friends.
 If the person does not follow the order, he/she can be arrested immediately.

-The second thing you need to get a protective order is a special relationship to the person who is being abusive.
+The second thing you need to get a Domestic Abuse protective order is a special relationship to the person who is being abusive.
 One of these things must be true about you and your partner: you have dated or been in a romantic relationship together (not necessarily sexual), you have a child together, you have lived together in the last year, or you are married to each other.
 If you are in a gay dating relationship, you can get a protective order against your partner.
+If you don’t have that special relationship, then you should consider a protective order under the Sexual Abuse Act.
+There are different forms for each Act.
+The procedures are similar under both Acts.
+Click here for information on the Sexual Assault Act.

 Can I file for a protective order on my own?